Improved Performance of Stochastic Gradients with Gaussian Smoothing: Introduction

 where $(\nabla f_{k_t}(\bmx_{t-1}))^2$ is performed coordinate-wise.
 Applying Gaussian smoothing to Adam allows us to attempt to reduce the noise of the gradient even further.

 For any function $g:\mathbb{R}^d\to\mathbb{R}$, we define the $\sigma$-Gaussian smoothed version of $g$ as

 An example of a Gaussian smoothed function can be seen in Figure~\ref{fig:picture_of_smoothing}.
+This example illustrates a non-convex function that becomes convex when the smoothing value is sufficiently large, specifically for any $\sigma \geq\sqrt{\nicefrac{2}{3}}$.
 Gaussian smoothing can enhance the behavior of functions by flattening out small fluctuations (e.g., see~\cite{mobahi2015link}).
 Assuming the gradient and integral can switch, the gradient of $g_\sigma(\bmx)$ can be computed as